Supersymmetric BMS$_4$ Algebras Revisited: Electric/Magnetic Superalgebras and Free Field Realization: Introduction

 This algebra illustrates how supersymmetry intertwines with the infinite-dimensional asymptotic symmetries, thereby generalizing the infrared structures identified in purely bosonic theories.

-However, the above is not the full story of supersymmetric extension of the BMS$_4$ algebra.
+In \cite{Lodato:2016alv, Bagchi:2017cte, Chen:2023esw}, the authors proposed the democratic (homogeneous) and despotic (inhomogeneous) limits to obtain two types of super BMS$_3$ algebras.
+Applying the same method to the BMS$_4$ case yields \eqref{eq:SimplestSUSY} as well as algebra \eqref{eq:MagneticBMS4TypeI} respectively.
+However, taking limit is not the full story of supersymmetric extension of the BMS$_4$ algebra.
 In this work, we identify additional supersymmetric extensions, which can be classified as electric and magnetic types.
 Specifically, the electric super BMS$_4$ algebra refers to the case where anticommutators of supercharges produce only supertranslations, while the magnetic super BMS$_4$ algebra is characterized by anticommutators that also yield superrotations (See \cite{Banerjee:2019lrv, Prabhu:2021bod} for early discussion on magnetic examples).
 In this classification, the simplest extension \eqref{eq:SimplestSUSY} corresponds to an electric super BMS$_4$ algebra.
 This paper focuses on solutions admitting finite-dimensional subalgebras, which have potential applications in flat holography \cite{Banks:2014iha, Adamo:2014wea, Fotopoulos:2020bqj, Banerjee:2022lnz}.
 For the electric case, there are ten distinct unextended superalgebras.
 It was realized in section \ref{sec:Realization} that only three of them can be realized without introducing spin higher than $\frac{1}{2}$ in the corresponding symmetry representations.
 The magnetic cases are more intricate.
 There are two types of chiral super BMS$_4$ algebras: Type I \eqref{eq:MagneticBMS4TypeI} and Type II \eqref{eq:MagneticBMS4TypeII}, along with four nonchiral superalgebras formed by combinations of these two types.
 Notably, for the nonchiral cases, $R$-symmetry is necessary for the closure of the algebra.
 The representation of the $R$-charges varies in each case, depending on the types of left- and right-handed supercharges.
 The appearance of the $R$-charges indicates that these combined super BMS$_4$ algebras should be interpreted as extended supersymmetry.